Skip to content

 Possible Causes:

-• Table is disabled in purge settings
+• Table is disabled in purge settings.

-• Retention days set to 0 (purging disabled)
+• Retention days set to 0 (purging disabled).

 Resolution Steps:

-4. Review system logs for errors about missing timestamp columns
+4. Review system logs for errors about missing timestamp columns.

-5. Ensure retention days is greater than 0
+5. Ensure retention days is greater than 0 (and enabled = true for configs).

-6. Manually execute purge with --dry-run to see what would be deleted
+6. Manually execute purge with --dry-run to see what would be deleted.

 Diagnosis: Check batch size and queue configuration.